-AUSTIN KAISER, currently writing a book called, “100 Questions Every Artist Should Have The Answers To.”
+AUSTIN KAISER, is currently writing a book called, “100 Questions Every Artist Should Have The Answers To.”
 His other book, “How To Go Viral & Put Wings On Ideas: A Book For Content Creators & Young Artists,” explains how ideas travel and which ideas travel best.
 More at www.medium.com/@KaiserMane.

 ALEX MILLER, has been a professional writer and editor for 6 years.
 He joined the Navy in 2004, and served for four years in Haiti, Iraq, and Somalia.
-He has a degree in Public Engagement from The New School, and has written for The New York Times, The Washington Post, The Guardian, Forbes, The New York Daily News, Forbes, QZ, and The Guardian, and has been featured in the anthologies “The Byline Bible” and “The Chicago Neighborhood Guidebook.
+He has a degree in Public Engagement from The New School, and has been published in The New York Times, The Washington Post, The New York Daily News, Forbes, QZ, and The Guardian, and has been featured in the anthologies “The Byline Bible” and “The Chicago Neighborhood Guidebook.

 CHANCE MORGAN is a riter and director currently based in New Jersey.
 He has worked for Dorset Theatre Festival, Northern Stage, and Bay Street Theatre.
 He is a graduate of Colorado Mesa University’s theatre program, and spends his time developing his screenplays and musicals.

 KIA STANDARD is a writer and musical theater performer, who has appeared in regional and international productions of “West Side Story,” “The King and I,” “Little Shop of Horrors,” and “Bubbling Brown Sugar.”
 She received an MA in Creative Writing/Nonfiction from The Johns Hopkins University, and has published articles and profiles for various talent magazines.
 Ms. Standard is currently working as a musical playwright.